adityaofficial10/Chatbot-for-WEC/README.md

 It has been developed using DialogFlow and Google Cloud.Although a lot of effort has been made to widen the scope of the chatbot, but still there is scope for improvement.
 It can fetch realtime data from spreadsheets depending on user's queries.The spreadsheets were converted to a RESTful APi and were then linked using Axios.

-# Technologies used:DialogFlow, Axios, Google Cloud
+# Technologies used: DialogFlow, Axios, Google Cloud

 ## References: